WanderWise Wandering Tech Guide

 In the early stages, voice assistants support routine and connection.
 Later, they become helpful for redirection and caregiver alerts, especially if linked to motion or door sensors.

-🧭 Beacons / Trackers (Recommended for All Stages)
+🧭 Beacons and Trackers (Recommended for All Stages)

 • What It Is

 Beacons are small Bluetooth trackers that attach to keys, bags, or clothing.
-They help you find misplaced items nearby and may alert you if your loved one moves out of range.
+They help you find misplaced items nearby and may give you a last known location if your loved one moves out of range.
 Examples include Apple AirTags, Tile, and Samsung SmartTags.

 • Why It’s Helpful

 Beacons are affordable, discreet, and easy to use, especially for caregivers just beginning to add supportive tech.
-Most don’t require charging or setup from your loved one, which keeps things simple.
+Most don’t require charging or any setup from your loved one.

 • Why It’s Suggested at All Stages (With Limitations)

-Beacons are a great foundational tool, particularly during early-stage dementia or when leaving the house together.
-However, Bluetooth range is limited (often under 100 feet), and effectiveness depends on nearby devices such as phones.
-They work best in populated areas and should be layered with other tools as wandering risk increases.
+Beacons are a helpful foundational tool, particularly during early-stage dementia or when leaving the house together.
+However, Bluetooth range is limited (often under 100 feet) and effectiveness depends on nearby phones.
+They work best in populated areas and should be layered with other tools as risk increases.

 Important Note on Privacy and Tracking